-The community will turn out on Tuesday to remember Hemel Hempstead’s fallen police officer Frank Mason.
+Community will turn out to remember town’s murdered police officer

 Every year, on the anniversary of his killing, Hertfordshire Constabulary comes together privately with PC Mason’s family to present an award in his honour before a public service in Bank Court - the scene of the murder.